guluc3m/uc3m-thesis-ieee-typst/lib.typ

 /// - titlepage-style (str, auto): Style for the titlepage (see `style`).
 If set to `auto`, uses the main style.
 /// - table-style (str, auto): Style for the table caption, either `"clean"` or `"ieee"`.
 If set to `auto`, uses the default for the main style (`"clean"` for `clean` style, `"ieee"` for the rest).
 /// - figure-style (str, auto): Style for the figure caption, either `"clean"` or `"ieee"`.
 If set to `auto`, uses the default for the main style (`"clean"` for `clean` style, `"ieee"` for the rest).
+/// - figure-spacing (length, none): Extra spacing to give to figures and tables.
+If `none`, no extra spacing.
 /// - double-sided (bool): Whether to use double-sided pages.
 This is not allowed in the `strict` style.
 /// - logo (str): Type of logo (`"old"` or `"new"`).
 /// - short-title (str): Shorter version of the title, to be displayed in the headers.
 Only applies if `double-sided` is set to `true`.